oliveira-lab/MuSiMa/README.md

 - **Input Files**: MuSiMa assumes that all provided FASTA files are valid, single-sequence DNA files.
 Multi-sequence FASTA files are not supported (only the first sequence is used).
 - **Motif**: The motif is a valid DNA string, potentially including IUPAC degenerate codes (e.g., "ATGC" or "AT[G|C]C").
 It is case-insensitive (converted to uppercase internally).
 - **Environment**: An R installation with internet access is required to install missing packages.
 MuSiMa uses Bioconductor packages (`Biostrings`, `ComplexHeatmap`) and CRAN packages (`seqinr`, `circlize`, etc.).
-- **Sequence Length**: Sequences should be long enough to accommodate the largest window size (500 kb by default) for meaningful analysis.
-Subsequent versions will allow the user to finetune these parameters.
+- **Sequence Length**: Sequences should be long enough to accommodate the largest window size (10 times smaller as a rule of thumb) for meaningful analysis.
 - **Hardware**: Parallel processing is utilized, assuming a multi-core system (uses all but one core).

 ## Dependencies